prembasantani/TableVista.js/README.md

 ## Status: 🚧 Active Development

 This library is currently in active development.
 Core functionality works, but API may change before v1.0.
-Contributions and feedback welcome!
+Contributions and feedback are welcome!

 **Roadmap to v1.0** (Target: ~31st Jan 2026)